A Natural Bias for Language Generation Models

 \subsection{Results}

-We present the main results here, and defer the additional experimental results, e.g., using chrF as the evaluation metric and for models trained on WMT which exhibit similar trends,\tiago{Does this mean we only present results with IWSLT here?
-Is that stated anywhere? clara No, the AfroMT results are here as well} to \cref{app:extras}. \paragraph{Performance.} \cref{fig:bleu} presents mean test \bleu scores with standard error estimates from 5 different random seeds per dataset--intitialisation strategy combination.
-We observe that, on 5 out of the 6 datasets\laura{Is there a one-sentence speculation on the outlier result for En->Af? clara I actually have no idea, to be honest :/ Perhaps the sentence piece model is pretty bad for this language?}, the unigram bias initialisation technique leads to comparable or better test set performance in comparison to standard bias term initialisation techniques.\looseness=-1
+We present main results here, and defer additional experimental results that exhibit similar trends (e.g., using chrF as the evaluation metric, or training on WMT) to \cref{app:extras}.
+We also explore several extensions that build on the unigram initialisation, albeit with mixed results; again, see \cref{app:extras}.\looseness=-1

+\paragraph{Performance.} \cref{fig:bleu} presents mean test \bleu scores with standard error estimates from 5 different random seeds per dataset--intitialisation strategy combination.
+On 5 out of the 6 datasets, the unigram bias initialisation technique leads to comparable or better test set performance in comparison to standard bias term initialisation techniques.\looseness=-1

-\paragraph{Efficiency.} In order to quantify training efficiency, we estimate\footnote{Explicitly, we use the composite trapezoidal rule. } the area under the validation \bleu learning curve (ALC) \cite{pmlr-v16-guyon11a,pmlr-v123-liu20a} for the first $20$k training updates\footnote{The presented models each converged after $\sim 50$k training updates.
-We look only at the first $20$k updates in order to focus on behaviour early in training.} for models trained with different bias initialisation strategies; for the sake of interpretability, scores are renormalised by the interval span.\tiago{At first read I didnt understand what this normalisation meant.
-Are we simply dividing the ALC by 20k?clara Yes :) Suggestion for clarification?} From \cref{fig:auc}, we see that, on 5 out of the 6 datasets, higher \bleu is achieved earlier on in training.
-Hence, our unigram bias initialisation approach appears to reach better performance in fewer iterations than standard initialisation approaches, which would be particularly beneficial in cases where training efficiency considerations are paramount (e.g., low-resource data settings or compute-limited settings).\looseness=-1
+\paragraph{Efficiency.} In order to quantify training efficiency, we estimate\footnote{Explicitly, we use the composite trapezoidal rule. } the area under the validation \bleu learning curve (ALC) \cite{pmlr-v16-guyon11a,pmlr-v123-liu20a} for the first $20$k training updates;\footnote{Models converged after $\sim 50$k updates.
+We look only at the first $20$k updates to focus on early training behaviours.
+Full training behaviours were similar (see \cref{app:training_trends}).\looseness=-1} for the sake of interpretability, scores are renormalised by the interval span.
+From \cref{fig:auc}, we see that, on 5 out of the 6 datasets, higher \bleu is achieved earlier on in training.
+Hence, the unigram bias initialisation approach appears to reach better performance in fewer iterations than standard initialisation approaches, which would be beneficial in cases where training efficiency considerations are paramount (e.g., in low-resource languages or in compute-limited settings).\looseness=-1